-Table 5 lists each country's mean value for each of the constructs that were assessed in the current study.
-The first seven columns of Table 6 display the correlations between the independent variables of the current study.
-As can be seen, there was a significantly positive correlation between interaction quality and quantity, r = .58, p < .01.
-Interaction quantity was also positively associated with happiness and GDP, and negatively with belonging to the group of four former communistic countries (Czech Republic, Hungary, Poland, Slovak Republic).
-Interaction quality was positively associated with happiness, individualism, and GDP, and negatively with being a former communistic country.
-Happiness was positively associated with individualism and GDP and negatively with neuroticism and being a former communist country.
-GDP was negatively associated with being a former communist country.
+associated with happiness and GDP and negatively associated with belonging to the group of four former communistic countries (Czech Republic, Hungary, Poland, Slovak Republic).
+Interaction quality was positively associated with happiness, individualism, and GDP and negatively associated with living in a formerly communistic country.
+Happiness was positively associated with individualism and GDP and negatively associated with neuroticism and living in a former communistic country.
+GDP was negatively associated with living in a former communist country.
 Finally, individualism was positively associated with GDP.